 This is the blog or weblog of Axel Stefan Beckert (aka abe or XTaran) who thought, he would never start blogging...
 (He also once thought, that there is no reason to switch to this new ugly Netscape thing because Mosaïc works fine.
 That was about 1996.)
 Well, times change...

-He was born 1975 at Villingen-Schwenningen, made his Abitur at Schwäbisch Hall, studied Computer Science with minor Biology at University of Saarland at Saarbrücken (Germany) and now lives in Zürich (Switzerland), working at the IT Support Group (ISG) of the Departement of Physics at ETH Zurich.
+He was born 1975 at Villingen-Schwenningen, made his Abitur at Schwäbisch Hall, studied Computer Science with minor Biology at University of Saarland at Saarbrücken (Germany) and now lives in Zürich (Switzerland), working at the Network Security Group (NSG) of the Central IT Services (Informatikdienste) at ETH Zurich.

 Links to internal pages are orange, links to related pages are blue, links to external resources are green and links to Wikipedia articles, Internet Movie Database (IMDb) entries or similar resources are bordeaux.
 Times are CET respective CEST (which means GMT +0100 respective +0200).